WerkRaum Wiesbaden in August

 The Past as a Compass: Urban Stories at WerkRaum Wiesbaden

 Looking back opens up new perspectives for the future.
-In August, WerkRaum will focus on the history of Wiesbaden—its defining moments, turning points, and successes.
+In August, WerkRaum will focus on the history of Wiesbaden—its defining moments, turning points, and achievements.
 This isn’t about nostalgia, but about finding direction: What experiences strengthen us today?
 What can we learn from past developments?
 And what values should guide our city in the future?
 Historical insights meet current debates.
 Together, we’ll discuss our hopes, concerns, and visions—and develop ideas for the city of tomorrow.

-The sam—Stadtmuseum am Markt—will also be part of the WerkRaum again in August.
+The sam—Stadtmuseum am Markt—will also be part of WerkRaum again in August.
 As a “transparent museum,” the sam offers insights into museum work, city history, and collection management.
 Visitors can engage in conversation with the museum team, discover objects, and learn how history is preserved, researched, and retold.
 The program is complemented by exhibitions and projects centered on design, democracy, urban space, and the future.

 Thus, in August, the WerkRaum will once again become an open space for encounters, exchange, and new perspectives—right in the heart of downtown Wiesbaden.
-The layout and tone are modeled after the existing pages for June and July.

 August Schedule